MaxHermez/NLP2SQL/README.md

 All throughout the main event loop, our API will be able to respond with relevant warnings and errors, but also suggestions and requests for further actions.

 This could arise when a user wants to run an action they might not have the permissions to do such as viewing particular data, then the API could inform the user or prompt them for further authentication.

+## Further Potential Improvements

+We could run the analyzed database tokens through a machine learning algorithm to enable more fluid communication.
+For example, if a preschool database has a "Student" entity, we should be able to look there when a user queries the database for information on "Children".

+We can then match queries either directly or tangentially ("children" -> "Students") to the proper entities.